Braves vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .263 with a home run, a walk and three RBI.
+- Franco will look for his fifth straight game with a hit in this contest.
+During his last five outings he is hitting .250 with two home runs and three RBI.

 Franco Recent Games